March 7, 2018 / Esther Choy

 At my Singapore book event in December, one woman discovered how she could showcase her character by focusing on the theme of transformation.

 As a young child in China, she learned her first English words through watching the Transformers animated movie.
 By the time she started learning English in school, she was way ahead of her classmates.
 Her English proficiency has opened doors to her.
 Transformers transformed her life.
 Throughout her life, she’s also been fascinated by how design thinking and can transform how people live their lives and how communities interact with one another.
 So she eventually pursued her PhD at MIT and continues to use her Industrial Engineering degree to create more transformations.
 Linking the TV show allows her to highlight an aspect of her character: that she is driven to transform lives because of how her own life has been transformed.

-For example, you can use a hook to open any pitch, presentation or email so that it grabs the audience’s interest.
+You can use a hook, for example, to open any pitch, presentation or email so that it grabs the audience’s interest.
 If your creativity needs a push, here’s a cheat sheet for creating a hook:

 - Conflict: Two (or more) needs going in opposite directions.

 - Example: I needed to carry my crying toddler to the car, but I was already holding a carton of eggs, a briefcase, and a hot cup of coffee.

 - Example: I am naturally cautious, yet I found myself crouched by the open door of a plane, ready to plunge from an altitude of 12,000 feet.